 • Is there a prepayment penalty?

-Have more questions on buying land in South Florida?
+Have more questions on bringing your dream home to life in South Florida?
 Contact Vaster today to learn about our competitive residential land financing for investors.

 Sources: